 Content creation is now one of the most popular career choices of this generation.
 It grew rapidly in recent years and is still growing, with more and more new creators plying their trade online and platforms to showcase their skills and talents.
-Furthermore, people who consume online content continue to increase, typically millennials and Gen Z’ers, either for free or paying for it.

-It’s no wonder that they’ve been able to build a rising economy from the uptrend of content creation.
 The creator economy is the overall content creation market in writing, visual, video, and voice-based content.
 It’s comprised of over 50 million creators in the world today.

 This economy affects consumers, the creators themselves, and marketers.
 You may or may not be aware of it, but since it’s growing, its influence may reach you eventually.
 You can learn more about it in this blog, as it gives you an overview of what the creator economy is all about.

-Creator economy is an ecosystem
+The creator economy is an ecosystem

 The creator economy has been one of the fastest-growing spheres of influence in the last decade.
 It’s an ecosystem that consists of:

-• Platforms and software that enable content creation and discovery,
+- Platforms and software that enable content creation and discovery,

-• creators who produce content,
+- creators who produce content,

-• and brands that need to scale content.
+- and brands that need to scale content.

 A content creator is anyone who produces digital content through writing, visual work (digital art), video, and voice (podcasting).
 You can find them on any digital media platform that hosts content, such as WordPress sites, YouTube, Twitch, TikTok, and Facebook.

 Celebrities like professional athletes, actors, models, politicians, and entrepreneurs were always the brand partners for so long.
 However, the creator economy changed this, as numerous brands worldwide scale content and partner with content creators to promote their products or services, proving their influence and the power of the internet and digital media.
-Thus, the term influencer was coined, which is what they call creators who cultivated a following online by producing content on their chosen platforms and interest.

 Their followers or people who use the internet make the creator economy move as they consume their content.
 The more people who view, share, and subscribe to a content creator, the more they’re likely to be discovered by brands and earn money aside from what they’re earning from their followers.

-You may also like How Digital Marketing Can Improve Your Business Post Covid Situation?
+You may also like: How Digital Marketing Can Improve Your Business Post Covid Situation?

 Tools and platforms content creators use